This is a simple-but-delicious recipe for baked eggs with mushrooms and Parmesan! This recipe can be low-carb and gluten-free if you skip the toast!

 Bake eggs until they are done to your liking, about 10 minutes for firm whites and partly-soft yolks.
 If you want toast, make it while the eggs are baking.
 Serve hot, with toast if desired.

-Everything about this low-glycemic breakfast idea is a wonderful choice for the South Beach Diet.
+Everything about this breakfast idea is a wonderful choice for the South Beach Diet.
 If you serve the eggs with whole wheat toast, this would be limited to Phase 2 or 3; without toast it would be great for Phase one.
+Without toast this is also gluten-free and a great option for most other low-carb diets.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.